kelvin13/fandometric/readme.md

 ![Screenshot](screenshots/tutorial_1.png "Getting your OAuth keys")

 The `User: Info` page will have your four keys stored in various formats.
 Which ones you choose are not important, as long as you take all four at a time, in the order that they appear.
 (The keys in the screenshot are from the `show keys` button, but the same information is repeated in many places on that page.)
-Paste the four keys into your `tumblr_keys.txt` file from earlier, four keys on *four separate lines*, in the order they appear on the website. **Never share your OAuth keys; they are more or less equivalent to your tumblr password.**
+Paste the four keys into your `tumblr_keys.txt` file from earlier, four keys on *four separate lines*, in the order they appear on the website. **Never share your OAuth keys; they are more or less equivalent to your tumblr password.** (And for Meredith’s sake, *do not post your OAuth keys on Github for the whole internet to see*.)

 ![Screenshot](screenshots/tutorial_2.png "Tumblr API keys display")